Return to Rotary Club of Lexington Park Home Page

 Bob Parkinson, Chair

 “The Spark”: Getting the Word Out to Engage Our Members – The SPARK is a weekly electronic newsletter that highlights Club activities from the previous week and informs members of future agendas and projects for upcoming weeks.
 The SPARK is now distributed almost exclusively via email each week the Club meets.
 It is also posted in the “Member’s Only” section of the Club’s Web page each week the Club meets.

 Club Photography: – Engaging Our Visual Reference – Club photographers visually document all key events that occur at club meetings.
 These events include, but are not limited to, charitable presentations, program presenters, milestones such as new member inductions, or just fun “stuff” that happens.
 Our photographers also snap away at all Rotary sponsored special events.
 The photographers contribute to the monthly newsletter, press releases, the club history, the club’s web site and the club directory.

-George Hurlburt and Bill Moody, co-Chairs
+George Hurlburt and Walt Gardiner, co-Chairs

 HISTORY AND ARCHIVES

 History and Archives